 - Use the correct format.
-Google can index image types in BMP, GIF, JPEG, PNG and WebP formats, as well as SVG.
+Google can index image types in BMP, GIF,.webp,.webp and WebP formats, as well as SVG.

 - Find an optimal solution between the size and quality of graphics.
 Pictures should be clear, visually appealing and consistent with the content of the page.

 - Mind the size.
 Images must be created in the size in which they will be presented on the site.

 - Give a brief corresponding description in the image file name.